Ohhaaditya/Vrinda-Store-analysis/README.md

 ✅ Identified purchasing trends based on age, gender, and location.
 ✅ Explored order status data to understand fulfillment efficiency.

-🛠️ Tools used: Excel, SQL, and data visualization techniques.
+Tools used: Excel, SQL, and data visualization techniques.

-This project helped me sharpen my data analysis skills and derive meaningful business insights. 📈

-Would love to hear your thoughts! 💡
+Would love to hear your thoughts!